Session Type(s): Panel

 States are often referred to as the laboratories of American democracy, but progressives have lost control of most of them, which means opportunities for enacting progressive ideas into law are increasingly limited.
 Right-wing Republicans are on the verge of gaining the ability to call a constitutional convention because they control so many statehouses.
 Progressives need a national roadmap for reclaiming our state legislatures so we can introduce progressive ideas to more regions of the country, build a better resistance, and prevent Republicans from dominating the next round of redistricting.
 This panel will discuss how we can use strategies like big organizing to win legislative races in purple as well as red districts.

-Andrew is the founder and executive director of the Northwest Progressive Institute (NPI) and a member of the Washington State Democratic Central Committee.
+Andrew is a cybersecurity strategist, the founder and executive director of the Northwest Progressive Institute (NPI), and a member of the Washington State Democratic Central Committee.
 NPI’s projects include Pacific NW Portal, Cascadia Advocate, In Brief, the Olympia Newsriver, and Permanent Defense.

 Andrew has helped organize opposition efforts to a long list of right wing initiatives in Washington State, beginning with Tim Eyman’s Initiative 776.
 Since 2002, his perspective has been sought by many of Washington State’s best-known newspapers, television, and radio stations.
 Andrew is a Netroots Nation veteran, having attended every convention to date.